 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission.
-The prospectus relates to 2,000,000 shares of our common stock which the selling stockholders named in this prospectus may sell from time to time and 1,272,400 shares of our common stock which may be issued under certain warrant agreements and which the selling stockholders named in this prospectus may sell from time to time.
+The prospectus relates to 500,000 shares of our common stock which may be issued under certain warrant agreements and which the selling stockholders named in this prospectus may sell from time to time.
 We will not receive any of the proceeds from these sales.
 We have agreed to pay the expenses incurred in registering the shares, including legal and accounting fees.